 Perito Moreno is one of the largest glaciers in Patagonia and one of the few glaciers in the region that is advancing, meaning its ice continues to expand and reach farther down the valley floor.

-Once you arrive at Los Glaciares National Park, explore the surroundings of the glacier by walking around the wooden boardwalks or taking a boat ride through the glacial water at its base.
+Once you arrive at Los Glaciares National Park, one of the best places to visit in South America, explore the surroundings of the glacier by walking around the wooden boardwalks or taking a boat ride through the glacial water at its base.
 Not only will you marvel at the cool blue hue of the glacier, but you’re also likely to witness chunks of ice falling off the glacier into the lake below, a natural phenomenon known as calving.